nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 #### Current Implementation

-The add mechanism is facilitated by `AddCommandParser` and `AddCommand`.
-It extends `Command` with an undo/redo history, stored internally as an `healthContactStateList` and `currentStatePointer`.
+The add feature allows users to add a patient, appointment or bill.

+The addition is done through `AddPatientCommand`, `AddAppointmentCommand`, `AddBillCommand`.

-Given below is an example usage scenario and how the add mechanism behaves at each step.
+Given below is an example usage scenario for __AddPatientCommand__ and how the mechanism behaves at each step.

 Step 1.
-The user launches the application for the first time.
-The `VersionedHealthContact` will be initialized with the initial HealthContact state, and the `currentStatePointer` pointing to that single HealthContact state.
+The user launches the application.
+All patients, appointments and bills are shown on different sections of the application as indexed lists.

 Step 2.
-The user executes `add n/David …​` to add a new patient.
-The `add` command calls `Model#commitHealthContact()`, causing another modified HealthContact state to be saved into the `healthContactStateList`.
+The user executes `addpatient n/David …​` to add a new patient.
+The `addpatient` command calls `Model#addPatient()`, which adds the patient to the `UniquePatientList` in `ModelManager`.

 Step 3.
-The application will then save the patient into the `patientList` and display the patient added.
+The application will then save the patient into the `UniquePatientList` and display the patient added.

 The add feature is now separated for the patients, appointments and bills sections.